bskaplou/qmk_companion_app/README.md

 # Current layer and caps_word indication

+## Rationale

+Work on <65% keyboard requires to setup layers to access all common keyboard buttons.
+In some setups layers are able to be locked for a period of time.
+It's usable to know which keyboard layer is active at the moment

+## How it works

 On startup application connects to keyboard and subscribes to layer-change events, as soon as application receives an event from keyboard it updates icon in system tray.

 It's necessary to edit configuration of application to make icons match your set of layers if default icons doesn't match your setup.